 What is a Pawpaw?

-Pawpaws (Asimina triloba) often confused with papayas, in known to be the largest fruit in North America.
-It grows on trees, and is the only tropical fruit of the Annonaceae family that is able to grow in this part of the world.
-It’s ability to grow in forest-areas makes it harvestable throughout North America, specifically from Southern Canada, to the Northern Florida, and every midwest state in between.
+Pawpaws (Asimina triloba) are often confused with papayas.
+Pawpaws are known to be the largest fruit tree in North America.
+It’s the only tropical fruit of the Annonaceae family that is able to grow in this part of the world—yes, you read that right, we have a tropical fruit in Ohio!
+It’s ability to grow in forest-areas makes it harvestable throughout North America, specifically from southern Canada, to northern Florida, and every Midwest state in between.

-The flavor of the pawpaw is described as very sweet, with a pungent aroma, with flavors that are said to lie somewhere between a banana, pineapple, and pears.
-Typically, pawpaws are consumed raw, but they can also be included in breads, baked goods, & smoothies.
+The flavor of the pawpaw is described as very sweet with a strong aroma and flavors that are said to lie somewhere between a banana, pineapple, and pear.
+Typically, pawpaws are consumed raw, but they can also be included in breads, baked goods, and smoothies.
 They’re said to make a great substitute for mangos and bananas as well.

-Pawpaws have been recorded into history for centuries.
-In fact, it is rumored that U.S. president George Washington was a fan of the fruit, and that Lewis and Clark ate pawpaws during their expedition.
-During the great depression, pawpaws were called the “poor-mans banana”, since they were cheaper and more accessible than bananas during this rough time.
+Pawpaws have been recorded into history for generations.
+In fact, it’s rumored that U.S. President George Washington was a fan of the fruit, and that Lewis and Clark ate pawpaws during their expedition.
+During the great depression, pawpaws were called the “poor-man’s banana”, since they were cheaper and more accessible than bananas during this rough time.
 But who first discovered pawpaws, and were they always called by this funny name?

 History of Pawpaws

 Photo by The Decolonial Atlas